JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 ## Demo environment

-To access the demo environment switch to the directory for this exercise:
+To access the demo environment, switch to the directory for this exercise:

 ```sh { title="terminal" }
 cd /workspace/exercise-use-case-scenario